Optimizing Conversion Funnels: Where Should You Start First?

 An image showing the AIDA framework and how it can be used in conversion rate optimisation

 The above diagram shows how a traditional sales funnel looks like.
-But in this article, we are going to focus on a conversion funnel that places emphasis on customer behavior, nurturing, and retention at each step of the customer journey.
+But in this article, we will focus on a conversion funnel that emphasizes customer behavior, nurturing, and retention at each step of the customer journey.

 The conversion funnel we are focusing on is divided into three sections: top, middle and bottom.
 Here’s a simple diagram from Einstein Marketer with a simple breakdown of how a conversion funnel looks like when divided into three sections:

-Each section has its own marketing tactics to increase conversions and metrics you should be tracking.
+Each section has its marketing tactics to increase conversions and metrics you should track.
 Each section determines the level of knowledge that a potential customer has about a product and how closer they are to making a purchase.

 A conversion funnel helps you identify areas where your website is leaking conversions.
-And when you know the exact area where prospects are dropping off, you know where to optimize your website so that more and more of your visitors turn into customers.
+When you know the exact area where prospects are dropping off, you know where to optimize your website so that more and more of your visitors turn into customers.

 Having said that, let’s take a brief look at each of the three sections of the conversion funnel: